shuozhixu/Materials_2024/README.md

 Follow the steps above and run simulations on the other nine planes in Ag.
 In each simulation, use the data file `data.AgCu_type1_Ag_5nm_x`, where `x` varies from `2` to `10`.
 Remember to make those three changes in `lmp.in`.

 Once all simulations are done, plot the ten stress-strain curves in two figures.
-The first figure is for planes 1 to 5, while the second for planes 6 to 10.
+The first figure is for planes 1 to 5, while the second is for planes 6 to 10.

 ### Planes in Cu